llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 } ompt_directive_info_t;

 typedef ompt_directive_info_t *(*ompt_get_directive_info_t) (void);

+typedef const char *(*ompt_get_data_expression_t) (void);
 ```

+These entry points can be called from OMPT callback functions.
+`ompt_get_directive_info` returns an `ompt_directive_info_t` with
+information about the directive associated with the callback, and
+`ompt_directive_info_t` is designed so that null-initialization of all
+fields logically indicates the case when the callback is not
+associated with a directive.
+If the callback is
+`ompt_callback_target_data_op`, `ompt_get_data_expression` returns an
+expression identifying the data on which the operation associated with
-If the callback is not associated with a directive, all fields of the
+the callback is performed, and it otherwise returns `NULL`.
+Often the
+expression is just a variable name, but it can also include a more
+complex expression, such as an array section, if specified in an
+explicit `map` clause.

-`ompt_directive_info_t` are set to null.
-The OMPT callback functions
-that Clacc's OpenACC runtime implements call the above entry point to
+The OMPT callback functions that Clacc's OpenACC runtime implements
-retrieve the directive information to pass to OpenACC callbacks.
+call these entry points to retrieve information to pass to OpenACC
+callbacks.
+OpenACC's `parent_construct` and `implicit` fields are
+computed from the `kind` and `is_explicit_event` fields of the
+`ompt_directive_info_t` returned by `ompt_get_directive_info`, and
+source location information is taken directly from the remaining
+fields.
+OpenACC's `var_name` field is taken directly from the
+expression returned by `ompt_get_data_expression`.

 Upstream Clang's LLVM IR codegen phase for OpenMP currently does not
-make the directive information required for `ompt_get_directive_info`
+make the information required for these entry points available to the
-available to the OpenMP runtime.
-For this purpose, Clacc extends this
+OpenMP runtime.
+For this purpose, Clacc extends this phase to
-phase to instrument OpenMP runtime calls corresponding to OpenMP
+instrument OpenMP runtime calls corresponding to OpenMP directives
-directives that are translated from OpenACC directives.
-Thus, the
+that are translated from OpenACC directives.
+Thus, the required
-required directive information is available only when using Clacc's
+information is available only when using Clacc's compiler in
-compiler in traditional compilation mode.
+traditional compilation mode.

 When using Clacc's compiler in source-to-source mode followed by a
 foreign OpenMP compiler, we expect that the foreign OpenMP runtime's
-entry point lookup function would simply return null for such a
+entry point lookup function would simply return null for such
-non-standard entry point.
+non-standard entry points.
 In that case, Clacc's OpenACC runtime
-passes values indicating no directive information to the OpenACC
+passes values indicating no directive information and no data
-callbacks (see the "Limitations" section below for details).
-Of
+expression to the OpenACC callbacks (see the "Limitations" section
-course, if the entry point is one day standardized, it will then be
+below for details).
+Of course, if these entry points are one day
-the responsibility of the foreign OpenMP compiler to provide the
+standardized, they will then be the responsibility of the foreign
-required directive information to its OpenMP runtime, which would then
+OpenMP compiler to provide the required information to its OpenMP
-expose it via the `ompt_get_directive_info` entry point, just as
+runtime, which would then expose it via these entry points, just as
 Clacc's compiler and OpenMP runtime do now.
 At that point, this
-directive information will be available to OpenACC profiling libraries
+information will be available to OpenACC profiling libraries
 regardless of which Clacc compiler mode the user uses to compile his
 OpenACC application.

 As an alternative to the above OMPT and LLVM IR codegen extensions, we
 also considered a source-level design.
 That is, we considered
 extending the Clacc compiler's `TransformACCToOMP` component to insert
-source-level calls to pass the required directive information directly
+source-level calls to pass the required information directly to
-to Clacc's OpenACC runtime.
-With that approach, the directive
+Clacc's OpenACC runtime.
+With that approach, the information would be
-information would be available today even if the user compiled his
+available today even if the user compiled his OpenACC application
-OpenACC application using source-to-source mode followed by a foreign
+using source-to-source mode followed by a foreign OpenMP compiler
-OpenMP compiler targeting a foreign OpenMP runtime, which would then
+targeting a foreign OpenMP runtime, which would then not need to
-not need to provide support for `ompt_get_directive_info`.
-However,
+provide support for the entry points.
+However, that approach has
-that approach has several issues.
-First, the Clacc OpenACC runtime
+several issues.
+First, the Clacc OpenACC runtime calls would be
-calls would be separate from the OpenMP runtime calls for the
+separate from the OpenMP runtime calls for the associated OpenMP
-associated OpenMP directives, and thus they might interfere with
+directives, and thus they might interfere with optimizations,
-optimizations, especially in foreign OpenMP compilers that would see
+especially in foreign OpenMP compilers that would see them as opaque
-them as opaque function calls.
-Second, the Clacc compiler's
+function calls.
+Second, the Clacc compiler's source-to-source mode is
-source-to-source mode is intended to produce standard OpenMP that can
+intended to produce standard OpenMP that can be compiled by foreign
-be compiled by foreign OpenMP compilers, but these runtime calls are
+OpenMP compilers, but these runtime calls are not standard and would
-not standard and would fail to link without Clacc's OpenACC runtime
+fail to link without Clacc's OpenACC runtime even when OpenACC
-even when OpenACC profiling is not desired.
-Third, unlike LLVM IR
+profiling is not desired.
+Third, unlike LLVM IR codegen,
-codegen, `TransformACCToOMP` currently runs immediately after each
+`TransformACCToOMP` currently runs immediately after each OpenACC
-OpenACC directive is parsed, when `func_end_line_no` is not yet known.
+directive is parsed, when `func_end_line_no` is not yet known.
+There
-There are various ways to mitigate some of these issues, such as
+are various ways to mitigate some of these issues, such as requiring
-requiring the user to opt into these source-level insertions when
+the user to opt into these source-level insertions when OpenACC
-OpenACC profiling is required.
-However, it is our conclusion that
+profiling is required.
+However, it is our conclusion that Clacc's
-Clacc's current design is cleaner and provides a clearer path to reuse
+current design is cleaner and provides a clearer path to reuse between
-between OpenACC and OpenMP implementations.
+OpenACC and OpenMP implementations.

 Currently, Clacc's implementation actually suffers from the first
 problem mentioned for the alternative source-level design.
 That is,